 In Mali, both ECOWAS and the AU have played a key role in managing conflicts since early 2012.
-The Malian conflict has two main aspects: the ongoing attacks by Islamist rebels from Northern Mali and the coup d’état in March 2012 and its political aftermath.
+The Malian conflict has two main aspects1: the ongoing attacks by Islamist rebels from Northern Mali and the coup d’état in March 2012 and its political aftermath.
 From the beginning of the attacks by Tuareg rebels and Islamist groups from the North in 2011, ECOWAS intervened diplomatically aiming at establishing a dialogue between the rebels and the government.
 After the military coup, which, according to the putschists, was a reaction to the government’s inability to defeat the rebels, ECOWAS reacted immediately.
 Mali’s ECOWAS membership was suspended, shortly after it was suspended by the AU, which illustrates the rejection of the self-declared government by the two regional bodies.

 Understanding the African Peace and Security Architecture (APSA)